JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Main function

-The main function of the package is `gen_multicluster()`.
-This function generates clusters of various shapes, allowing users to specify the number of points in each cluster, as well as their locations, scaling, and rotations across specific dimensions.
-Additionally, users can add background noise into the generated data by using the `is_bkg` option.
+The main function of the package is `gen_multicluster()`, which generates datasets consisting of multiple clusters with user-specified characteristics.
+Users can control the number of clusters (`k`), the number of points in each cluster (`n`), and the dimensionality of the space (`p`).
+Each cluster can take on a different geometric shape (e.g., Gaussian, cone, uniform cube), be scaled to adjust its spread, rotated in specified planes by given angles, and positioned at defined centroids (`loc`).
+The function ensures flexibility in cluster location and orientation, allowing users to simulate complex high-dimensional structures.
+An optional argument, `is_bkg`, adds background noise drawn from a multivariate normal distribution centered on the dataset’s overall mean with standard deviations matching the observed spread, providing additional realism for testing clustering and dimension-reduction methods.

 The main arguments of the `gen_multicluster()` function are shown in Table \@ref(tab:main-tb-html).